g00glen00b/dimitri.codes/content/posts/2019-11-12-reading-time-with-gatsby/index.md

 featuredImage: "../../images/logos/gatsby.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Gatsby", "GraphQL", "React"]
+excerpt: "Popular online blogging platforms like Medium add an estimated reading time to each post.
+In this tutorial we'll achieve the same thing by using Gatsby."
 ---

 In [my latest tutorials](/tag/gatsby), I've explored how to create a blog with Gatsby using WordPress as a headless CMS.
 In this tutorial, I'll explain how you can implement a "reading time" feature with Gatsby.